"Linsanity" ends New York run as NBA sensation heads to Houston

-NEW YORK Basketball sensation Jeremy Lin's brief but spectacular run in the Big Apple is over.
+NEW YORK, July 18 Basketball sensation Jeremy Lin's brief but spectacular run in the Big Apple is over.
 Now the question is whether "Linsanity" can play as well in Texas.

 The National Basketball Association player, a Taiwanese-American who shot from obscurity in February to spark a fan frenzy from Broadway to Beijing, is no longer a member of the New York Knicks.